 Soy milk can be consumed for good health.
 However, make sure that you avoid processed soy milk products because additional substances like artificial flavors and sugar may worsen diabetes.
 If you are sensitive to estrogen, you should reduce or prevent consuming soy milk.

-Soy milk is a nutritious, healthy delicious for your family.
+Soy milk is nutritious, healthy delicious for your family.
 It contains a lot of wonderful benefits for human health.
 It is excellent to enjoy soy milk during the summer and winter seasons.

 Discover different ways how you can include soy milk in your daily diet.
 Get a FREE copy of my Superfood Cookbook.